topsecretagent007/token-ai-agent/CONTRIBUTING.md

 make init
 ```

 This will set up the development environment by installing backend and frontend dependencies, building the frontend static files, and initializing the project.
-It runs `make install_backend`, `make install_frontend`, `make build_frontend`, and finally `uv run langflow run` to start the application.
+It runs `make install_backend`, `make install_frontend`, `make build_frontend`, and finally `uv run Ai Agents run` to start the application.

 It is advised to run `make lint`, `make format`, and `make unit_tests` before pushing to the repository.

 ### Run locally (uv and Node.js)

-Langflow can run locally by cloning the repository and installing the dependencies.
+AI Agents can run locally by cloning the repository and installing the dependencies.
 We recommend using a virtual environment to isolate the dependencies from your system.

 Before you start, make sure you have the following installed: